Changes that could affect your benefits

-If you move to another address in Aldershot or Farnborough and were receiving housing benefit at your old address, and you have had no other changes, you need to fill in a Change of address form [243kb] and send it back to us using the contact details on the right of this page.
+If you move to another address in Aldershot or Farnborough and were receiving housing benefit at your old address, and you have had no other changes, you need to fill in a Change of address form [243kb] and send it back to us with your new tenancy agreement/proof of rent using the contact details on this page.

 Other changes of circumstances

 Every time we receive information from you, we will write back to confirm how this affects your benefit.

 If you do not receive this confirmation, you must assume that we have not heard from you.